gespel/EPSA/README.md

 nodes and write them alongside with some additional (meta) information to the connected database.

+The database server can be set up on the dedicated node or the head (controller) node of the cluster.

 ## Table Of Contents

 1. [Limitations](#limitations)